idio-lang/guide/idio-source/examples/json/ELK.rst

 Calling curl
 ============

-We can create a similar function for parameterizing the call the curl:
+We can create a similar function for parameterising the call the curl:

 .. code-block:: idio